mnovana/CinemaBooking/README.md

 ### Features in progress

-- A Blazor front-end with login and reservation functionalities
+- Reservation functionalities in Blazor

 ### Users